 Other types of power plants were built, steadily adding to the region’s electricity supply.
 Primarily these were baseload coal and nuclear steam-electric plants and small peaking combustion turbines fueled by natural gas.
 Later, the system was further expanded by the addition of highly efficient natural gas combined-cycle plants.
 Beginning in the early 2000s, large numbers of wind turbine generators were added to the system.

-About 11.3 percent of the region’s electricity capacity comes from plants that burn coal, with plants that burn natural gas providing 11.6 percent (2017 figures).
+As of March 2021, about 8.1 percent of the region’s electricity capacity comes from plants that burn coal, with plants that burn natural gas providing 15.2 percent (11.8 percent baseload and 3.4 percent peaking).
 The region’s single operating nuclear plant, located in eastern Washington, accounts for 1.9 percent of the region’s capacity.
-In all, the region’s power supply capacity totals about 53,000 megawatts.
+In all, the region’s power supply capacity totals about 64,340 megawatts.
+Here is a link to the Council's Power Supply page, which includes pie charts of regional capacity and average annual energy ("generating capability"), arranged by percentage of contribution from each type of generation.